Industry News

 Some top companies are still maintaining the remote working arrangements – a situation that has cut demand for office space in Upper Hill and Westlands, the key office markets.

-This comes in the wake of the completion and opening of 42-floor Global Trade Centre (GTC) – a mixed-use development in Westlands consisting of Grade-A offices, retail outlets, hotel, and homes, which has injected about 625,000 square feet of new office space in the city.
+This comes in the wake of the completion and opening of the 42-floor Global Trade Centre (GTC) – a mixed-use development in Westlands consisting of Grade-A offices, retail outlets, hotel, and homes, which has injected about 625,000 square feet of new office space in the city.

 At the same time, Convex and Riverside Square have injected 250,000 square feet and 94,000 square feet of office space into the Riverside neighbourhood.